 CHAPTER 1 – Sam's Premonition

 Sam yawned as he navigated the Challenger through the back streets into Callen's neighborhood, careful to travel a different route than the last time he picked his partner up for work.
 He had hoped it would be an uneventful Tuesday since they had worked a particularly hard case yesterday and did not get back to the Operations Center for Callen to file his report until well after dark.
 Sam was accustomed to the physical demands of his job as an NCIS agent but yesterday felt like several cases rolled into one.
 He and Callen had spent the entire day assisting Homeland Security with a case that ended with chasing the suspects on foot for several miles.
 When they caught up to them, the bad guys weren't especially cooperative.
-Sam was paying for it today and guessed his partner had fared even worse.
+Sam was paying for it today and was pretty sure his partner had fared even worse.
 Somehow Callen had gotten paired with the suspect that was at least Sam's size and almost as strong.
 Callen is no weakling by any means but his small size was no match for the gigantic form he was responsible for subduing.

-They had planned to slip into work a little late today; so much for plans.
+Callen and Sam had planned to slip into work a little late today; so much for plans.
 Each team member had been summoned via phone at 7:00 this morning.
 Eric alerted them that a new case awaited and that their services were needed ASAP.
 Kensi was picking up Deeks and Sam guessed they were already on their way to the office by now.
 The younger agents had been in a training class yesterday and had managed to miss being involved in the marathon Homeland Security case and the foot pursuit, with the jabs, and tackles, and punches that went along with it.

 Sam knocked on Callen's door and did not get an answer.
 Callen was not known to sleep for more than a few hours at a time, and even then, not soundly.
-But he was beyond exhausted when Sam dropped him off last night.
+But he was beyond exhaustion when Sam dropped him off last night.
 Sam knocked again.
 Still no answer.
 He hoped that Callen had not fallen back to sleep after the wake-up call from Eric.
 His partner had a tendency to come up swinging at whoever had the misfortune of waking him up and, this morning, Sam was in no mood to be used as a human punching bag.
 He let himself in the front door using the hidden key and called out, "G?"
 When he did not get a response, he took a few more steps into the living area, halfway expecting Callen to jump out of nowhere with his gun drawn.
 Sam could now hear the water running in the shower.
 Why was he not ready?
 Sam yelled even louder, "G!"

 "Yeah," Callen called back.